Applying to the Honors Program

 - Before clicking on the application link, please read all of the instructions, and draft the answers to your essay questions in advance.

 - The four short essay questions are listed below.
-Please prepare your answers in a separate document, and then copy and paste them into the essay answer boxes.
+Please prepare your answers in a separate document.

 - What clubs, organizations, community service, academic honors or leadership activities have you been involved with during high school (inside or outside of the school), and what has been your favorite extra-curricular activity and why?
 (350 words or less)